 On April 30, the Salem magistrates issued an arrest warrant for Philip English, but he’d been tipped off and hid in a secret room.
 He then fled to Boston, hoping to free his wife.
 Officers came looking for him and on May 6 searched the home of George Hollard, a business associate of English who lived at the edge of Boston’s North End.
 English was there, hiding behind a sack of dirty laundry -- the one place they didn't look.

-Eventually it became clear that English’s absence was hurting Mary’s case, so he gave himself up.
+Eventually English realized his absence hurt Mary’s case, so he gave himself up.
 Magistrates examined him on May 31 and ordered him sent to jail in Boston to join his wife – a privilege allowed him because of his wealth.

 Every morning the jailer freed the couple after they promised to return at night.
 According to family lore, a minister named Joshua Moody persuaded them to flee.
 He arranged for a carriage to take them to New York, where they could wait out the witchcraft hysteria.
 Mary and Philip English reluctantly took his advice, and left their children save for one daughter behind with friends.